Μ-law algorithm: Continuous

 where μ = 255 in the North American and Japanese standards, and sgn(x) is the sign function.
-It is important to note that the range of this function is −1 to 1.
+The range of this function is −1 to 1.

 μ-law expansion is then given by the inverse equation:

 Discrete

 The discrete form is defined in ITU-T Recommendation G.711.

 G.711 is unclear about how to code the values at the limit of a range (e.g. whether +31 codes to 0xEF or 0xF0).

 However, G.191 provides example code in the C language for a μ-law encoder.
 The difference between the positive and negative ranges, e.g. the negative range corresponding to +30 to +1 is −31 to −2.
 This is accounted for by the use of 1's complement (simple bit inversion) rather than 2's complement to convert a negative value to a positive value during encoding.

 Implementation

 The μ-law algorithm may be implemented in several ways: